kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

 Sampled temperature: 28
 Sampled temperature: 28
 ```
-Note that temperature value must be sampled once per second as stated in the configuration scheme.
+The temperature value is sampled once per second as specified in the configuration schema.
-Refer to the [Troubleshooting](#troubleshooting) section if something goes wrong.
+If you do not get the expected output, see [Troubleshooting](#troubleshooting).

 ## Retrieving collected data

-To obtain temperature data stored on the server, following steps should be performed.
+To obtain the temperature data stored on the server:

-1. Grab application token.
-It is a token that you can copy from the main window
+1. Copy the application token from your new application page.
-    of the application the Administration UI.

     ![Generate SDK](attach/app_token.png)

-1. Login to your machine running Kaa server (in case you are using sandbox,
+2. Log in to your machine running Kaa server or to your Sandbox.
-    default username and password are `kaa`/`kaa`).
+For the Sandbox, use the default **kaa** username and **kaa123** password.

-1. Start MongoDB shell
+3. Start MongoDB shell.

         mongo kaa

-1. Fetch data using application token retrieved at the first step within this section.
+4. Fetch data using the application token you copied at step 1.

         db.logs_$your_application_token$.find()

-## Changing sample period
+## Changing the sampling period

-Let's check how to tune sampling period on a server and see what happens on the endpoint.
+Change the sampling period value on the server to see what happens on the endpoint.

+To do this:

-1. Make sure your client application is running and sampling temperature
+1. Make sure your client application is running and transmitting the temperature values.

-1. Login to the **Admin UI** as a Tenant Developer and proceed to the **Endpoint Groups**
+2. Log in to the **Administration** page as a Tenant Developer using the default **devuser** username and **devuser123** password.
-    section of your application.
+In the **Applications** list, select the **Endpoint Groups** section of your new application.

     ![Endpoint groups](attach/endpoint_group.png)

-1. Click on the endpoint group **All** and select configuration schema from **Configurations** section.
+3. Click on the endpoint group **All**.
+On the **Endpoint group details** page, click on the latest version schema in the **Configurations** section.

     ![Endpoint groups inside](attach/endpoint_group_inside.png)

-1. Click on the latest **Configuration schema** and activate **Draft** tab.
+4. On the **Configuration details page**, select the **Draft** tab.
-Change sample period to, say, 5 seconds and hit **Save** button.
+Change the sample period value click **Save**.

     ![Endpoint groups inside](attach/new_draft_sample_period.png)

-1. Now, activate a draft by clicking **Activate** button and see client output.
+5. Activate the draft by clicking the **Activate** button.
+Your client application console will display the follownig messages.

         Sampled temperature: 32
         Sampled temperature: 26